BZoennchen/supercollider-book/chapters/preamble/algorithms.md

 # Algorithms

+Since algorithms describe a sequence of executable instructions, they have a strange relation to time.
+In *Algorithmic Music and the Philosophy of Time* Julian Rohrhuber states that

+>an algorithm is on the *verge of time*: [...] it is strictly structural -- a formal, unchanging entity.
+Not only formal, however, but a formula that prescribes steps to be made one after another, depending on one another.
+It is a formula that exists in order to unfold, in the form of a process, in time and over time, and dependent on its past inputs. -- Julian Rohrhuber

+Like any algorithm, Euclid's algorithm is a description of a causal path into the future even though there is no physical time mentioned explicitly.
+Instead the algorithms is there to be executed, i.e., to be transformed into a program.
+Apart from this timely quality, an algorithm is like a written story: it can unfold but is also unchanging; its content does not change but it can unfold logically.

 The origin of the term *algorithm* was obscure for quite a while.
 Historians only late discovered that the term emerged from a slight modification of the name of the renowned Persian author Abu Ja'far Muhammad ibn Musa al-Khwarizmi.
 This name was Latinized to Algorismi and later translated into Middle High German as Algorismus.